cmolinan/darkRally-basic-marketplace-SC/README.md

 [Link to simple MarketPlace's front-end live Demo](https://cmolinan.github.io/DarkRallyMarketPlace/)

 - Both front-end uses Testnet Polygon Mumbai and coins from our own USDC Smart Contract.
+- (April 2024 -> Important: Mumbai is deprecated since April 2024, so is pending to move to another chain)
 - If you wish to test these developments, you must mint coins from the USDC Contract that is also included in this repository.
 - If you only want to test using the front-ends, write to this email to mint coins for you: cmolinan@gmail.com